Govt’s optimism about its reference against Justice Isa

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Prime Minister Imran Khan has been told that nothing adverse has happened to the government’s reference filed before the Supreme Judicial Council (SJC) against the Supreme Court judge Justice Qazi Faez Isa.
+ISLAMABAD: Prime Minister Imran Khan has been told that nothing adverse has happened to the government’s reference filed with the Supreme Judicial Council (SJC) against the Supreme Court judge Justice Qazi Faez Isa.

 An informed source confided to The News that the premier is told that as against the media speculation that the reference is being quashed, the SJC has already acted in Justice Qazi Faez Isa’s case under rule 8(3) of the Supreme Judicial Council Procedure of Inquiry, 2005.